 The trajectory of the designed experience describes the range of different user experience that your design is capable of supporting.
-It can also be used to denote the allows me to describe boundaries at which you have accepted the fact that the experience might fail or break down - which in turn can be used to design measures to pull individuals back on track.
+It can also be used to denote the boundaries at which you have accepted the fact that the experience might fail or break down - which in turn can be used to design measures to pull individuals back on track.